CasualEngineerZombie/domain-history-checker/README.md

 ```

 ## Running the Application
-Once the setup is complete, you can run the application in development mode:
+After completing the setup, run the application in development mode:

 ```bash
 npm run dev